balaji1974/devops/01 - Docker/README.md

 docker push balaji1974/hello-world-java:0.0.2.RELEASE -> Push the docker image to the docker container

 # Another way to do this is:
-FROM java:11
+FROM openjdk:11
-WORKDIR /
-ADD hello-world-java.jar hello-world-java.jar
+ADD target/hello-world-java.jar hello-world-java.jar
 EXPOSE 8080
 CMD java - jar hello-world-java.jar

 save the above as a docket file with the name 'Dockerfile'

-then run the following command: docker build -t helloworld
+Next to build the docker image run the following command: docker build -t helloworld

 ```